the-other-mariana/sonar/README.md

 3. Click on the Upload button, besides the Verify button.

+4. Unplugg the board from your computer, and plug it to the battery bank.

-4. Buckle the belt around your waist, **over** your clothes.
+5. Buckle the belt around your waist, **over** your clothes.

-5. Press the touch sensor that is on the right of the belt, to turn on the processing.
+6. Press the touch sensor that is on the right of the belt, to turn on the processing.

 Then, the ultrasonic sensor array (size 3) does its job in order to activate the vibration motors until you press again the touch sensor that acts as a On/Off button.